-As previously stated, the record reflects that the trial court based its revocation of pretrial bail based upon its "long-standing policy" of revoking pretrial bail when a defendant changes her mind on the day of a plea submission hearing and asserts her right to trial.
+As previously stated, the record reflects that the trial court based its revocation of pretrial bail based upon its "long-standing policy" of revoking pretrial bail when a defendant changes his mind on the day of a plea submission hearing and asserts his right to trial.
 Indeed, the trial court recounted at the June 2, 2025 hearing that the trial court had "discussed with both attorneys the long-standing policy of the court that if you change a plea agreement and you back out of it, then it has adverse consequences to your bond."
 The trial court further found that "over the course of three different dates at issue here, that we had the announcement date, the plea date and the subsequent plea date[-w]hen you take all that together . . . the court sua sponte revoked the bond . . . [based upon] the detrimental impact on the orderly administration of justice."
 See Tenn.
 Code Ann. § 40-11-118(b).

-The State conceded in its response to Mr. Jackson's motion for review that "the trial court denied the Defendant due process by revoking his bond without a hearing."
-We agreed and reinstated Mr. Jackson's bail and remanded the case.
-The ad hoc records in each matter are identical, as are the trial court's rulings.
-Therefore, the State need not file a response.
+The State concedes that "the trial court denied the Defendant due process by revoking his bond without a hearing."
+We agree.
 The record shows that the trial court did not hold a bail revocation hearing that complied with the dictates of Burgins.
 Although the record reflects that the court conducted an in-chambers conference, which it later described as having been a de facto Burgins hearing, the record fails to reflect that the court considered any additional bail conditions or an increase in the amount of bail.
 Tenn.
 Code Ann. § 40-11-116.
 The trial court did not give the requisite consideration to the bail factors outlined in Code section 40-11-118(b).
-Consequently, the trial court failed to make any finding that "the imposition of additional bail conditions or an increased amount of bail would not be sufficient to assure the defendant's appearance at trial or protect the public's safety."
+Consequently, the trial court failed to make any finding that "the imposition of additional bail conditions or an increase amount of bail would not be sufficient to assure the defendant's appearance at trial or protect the public's safety."
 Burgins, 464 S.W.3d at 311.

 Finally, we note the trial court's reference to its "long-standing policy" as a basis to summarily revoke bail, and we take this opportunity to caution that a policy of summarily revoking bail when a defendant exercises his or her constitutional right to trial "may implicate certain constitutional protections."
 State v.
-Pennington, 952 S.W.2d 420, 423 (Tenn.
+Pennington, 952 S.W.2d 420, 423

+(Tenn.
 1997).
 The procedure which Burgins affords a criminal defendant facing a bond revocation must be tailored to ensure that the proceeding comports with due process.